 On completion of this course, the student will be able to:

-- Demonstrate detailed knowledge and advanced critical understanding of specialised theories, concepts and principles in the history and forefront of anthropology of displacement and migration studies.
+- Demonstrate detailed knowledge and advanced critical understanding of specialised theories, concepts and principles in the history and forefront of anthropology of displacement, migration and mobility studies

 - Develop original and creative responses by applying insights from anthropology of displacement and migration studies to related development and human rights issues.

 - Engage constructively with others during class debates and online discussions, and exercise substantial autonomy and initiative in individual assessment activities.